doivglser/mindevenviro-fanciful/README.md

 # USAGE:

+* Login with your user name as $USER, on both: TTY1 (for shi3lD.sh) and to X.

 # run:

+* On X, running vtwm:

+Firefox, VLC, terminator (multiple GNOME terminals in one window), mc (file manager), mutt (system emails), nano (editor).

-* from terminal: shi3lD.sh to:
+* from terminator: shi3lD.sh to:

 To change your MAC addresses, shi3lD.sh does a list with working and not working MAC's, and ensure the snort and clamav daemons are running.
 This script	runs only on systems with systemd, without network-managers.

-* from terminal: redundanz.sh to:
+* from terminator: redundanz.sh to:

 Restarts Apache2, MySQL, Sendmail.
 If false, or on lack of space, writes to /dev/pts/3 and to mailbox.

-* from terminal: sCRYPtUPdater.sh to:
+* from terminator: sCRYPtUPdater.sh to:

 Set the workflow interval in minutes and edit your projects with your favorite editor (I use nano).
 Upload your scripts, or packed versions of perl or python to /usr/local/bin, stop a python, perl, bash, syntax check with ctrl+4, be sure you change more then one byte (if you change just one digit, do a space or something).
 Close with ctrl+C.